Back to Top

 Professional Learning

-Educators never stop learning, and our wide variety of professional learning opportunities — including workshops, conferences, certifications and courses — keep our students, faculty, staff and alumni exposed to the latest techniques and information.
+Educators never stop learning, and our wide variety of professional learning opportunities — from workshops to conferences to certifications and courses — ensures our students, faculty, staff and alumni are always exposed to the latest techniques and information.

 Military Friendly